Logickin-Lambda/sunvox_3xlog/src/fundamental/numerical_operations_basics.md

 ## Addition

-In computer, we must build a full adder to compute any given two number; full adder works with two **XOR Gate** which one of them handles the two inputs and another **XOR** handles the carry bit with the calculated result.
-There are **AND Gate** too for handling carry bit for the next bit.
-Here is the single bit of full adder:

-<object data="../apps/circuitjs/circuitjs.html?ctz=CQAgjCAMB0l3BWc0FwCwCY0HYEA4cEMElURTJyBTAWjDACgwE1w1WNsMRPveoeAhExYgAzGIBsPBNLSSOsgd0rCA7jy6buYyBy2QGG3fp1TtUI+PNhJlfrcqHj5rPa1vLG-p59YvFhj+YOw8-s4WjoHhVhh4eOBxIPKsYEkR9HzxbBzZGaGZIHiUhRHF4GlF9kpl1dIhitL5qQWVDQGF7YVxCREpiQn97RES9QCcOnrgEwEm05OmAf3E0ggzK5bMJQVJPQPKQiKUo+DYcgqnTYKqItxDduQzUfaHADI5YanSQaxOIABmAEMADYAZyo5Es73KG1sMiulCBYIhSEM7262Thez+SPBkMMtm4a24UUkWii3AAJlQgQBXYEAFxowKolPAAicsEYhMefCUZL53xA1LpjOZrPZfxgkEYAHMQALwA9JJiHk4GPLFRsVQkNuqgA
-" width="100%" height="500vh"></object><br>

-Single bit of full adder is really useless because it can only calculate number between 0 - 3 (including the carry bit), so we always cascade multiple of them to perform larger number like shown which is a 4 bit adder:

-<object data="../apps/circuitjs/circuitjs.html?ctz=CQAgjCAMB0l3BWcMBMcUHYMGZIA4UA2ATmIxAUgoqoQFMBaMMAKAEIQATOgMwEMArgBsALlBABBADQAhKQGEQAZSkAdAM6KAxgPUiA9gFsNQ-QHMAllvDNVAR1sA7ZpHuQwqx+4933nsH6+Hs5w9gGe7q4Orl6B4bFRoY4saHggKAiEIHhUACxgWTni3PzCYlSQLADuINgIKDYNuXCNUNUgzVTMTS1gGFmVNZ3g-en4IwPtqRNjaZgNg7PpGA0ZWfNtQy0ozR0tuLmbe1TYhGnDudgLU+OXq+P1aYvTB0vDi8OvL5CHi3UNp3O+zOR3+6V2wx2FXaFyubzhz1u20yxyO00e6RRGL+9WyeVyaSKOPu5wJS2JtVOHTJ2CpFNyhEOuTJDN+7TBuWIWWZ5y5bQAMpjCl0UISKuJ+EJ1HRqJVBWtWmBRa1xZLpbKWPKUdMlXNxqq+FKZUg5ULwSK5rsDUaNVqsrSsrrKQMJYb1SbNWbAeBld7re6BWbWT7zozxFQ1cbAwrOY7lbHwyBIxqCk0yUUEEq8ekuLxBKIGEI6JxwImYO4WKnqXq0pmSTmSvmRIXi6XxeXWFWec6KFmHQ282UWyWIO3YJ3CGnQ4c6x0ww1G0OiyOy+PK5Pqx0+bOEwvBwXl23w2uzL2GhnmdnoafZ+jL9Nr2eewhL-3Hzuwy+mWH31mE1+txdSppgVaZ8nWfVc1KURwxScYFX7cCeyoRcYOhECUWDJDgxQ-dyjaIA
-" width="100%" height="650vh"></object><br>

-We can build a full adder in SunVox too, but this is actually not a wise idea because we have a much simplier solution than a full adder; introducing the single amplifier, if you understand how to use amplifer to do mixing between two audio signal, you already know how to additional in SunVox because mixing audio signal is basically summing two number:
+Addition is common in SunVox because mixing two audio signal is already an addition; thus, we may use an amplifier with default settings to combine two values.

 ![simple add](../images/numerical_operations/add_logic.png)

-You may argue it doesn't have any carry logic, but we will learn this for the later chapters.
+There might be other features for additions as well, and will talk about that in the later sections.

 ## Subtraction

 "How about subtraction?"
 People may ask.
-For the beginner level, we fcan simply using an amplifier to invert the signal by seting the **Inverse** controller to on.
+For the beginner level, we can simply using an amplifier to invert the signal by seting the **Inverse** controller to on.
 Since you have negated the original signal, you can minus any number by combining the negated number as shown:

 ![simple substract](../images/numerical_operations/negation.png)